fanart-tv/fanartwiki/docs/ImageTypes/Movies/moviebanner.md

-# **Overview**
+!!! info "Overview"

     - Movie Banners are images containing the movie characters including the movie logo/title
     - Can be used while browsing your media center library as a recognizable navigation item

 ---